JByrd-SNHU/JByrd-SNHU.github.io/README.md

 #### Why I Chose This Artifact to Display My Skills in Software Design/Engineering

+For this phase of development, I selected the "RGB LED Cube Control Software" due to its unique amalgamation of hardware and software components.
+The project's standout features in Enhancement One include a thorough UI overhaul, seamless integration of security-centric features, and its pivotal role as the starting point for full-stack application development.
+Collectively, these aspects emphasize my proficiency and adaptability in software design and engineering.

+#### The Modifications I Made to the RGB LED Cube Control Software in this Phase of Development

 ### Enhancement One Video

 [![Enhancement One Video](https://img.youtube.com/vi/-KXExONsFV8/0.jpg)](https://www.youtube.com/watch?v=-KXExONsFV8)